smarter-project/hydra/README.md

 The image will be resized automatically according to the sizes provided.
 The image will not be reduced in size.

-The QEMU will use acceleration if available.
+The VM will use acceleration if available.

 THe following variables configures the script: